vilien/justreq/README.md

 * Added english "README.md" and examples

 #### v0.2.4
-* Optimized log printing.
+* Optimized log printing
-* Removed unusual dependencies.
+* Removed unusual dependencies

 ### 2017-1-12
 #### v0.2.3
-* Fixed an exception about read substitution file.
+* Fixed an exception about read substitution file

 #### v0.2.2
 * Added a demo about upload file of jrs